bertob/mail/README.md

 * The inbox is already a to-do list.
 Might as well make it a good one.
 * Folders are cool, but hard to manage.
 Let's make them smarter.
-* Drag and drop is better than buttons (When the action is moving something from one place to another, eg. deleting, )
+* Drag and drop is better than buttons (When the action is moving something from one place to another, eg. deleting, marking as read)

 ## UI elements